How To Get A Mortgage Preapproval

-Before we go further, it’s useful to distinguish between a preapproval and a prequalification.
-Some lenders use these terms interchangeably, but they’ve traditionally meant different things.
+Before we go further, it’s useful to distinguish between preapproval and prequalification.
+Some lenders use these terms interchangeably, but they’ve traditionally held different meanings.
 To avoid confusion, let’s go over the terms.

-In a prequalification, a lender usually pulls your credit report to see your median FICO® Score as well as any existing monthly debt payments or blemishes you may have on your credit report.
-They’ll also ask for verbal or written estimates of your income and assets to calculate your debt-to-income ratio (DTI) and down payment savings.
+Prequalification offers a relatively informal estimate of how much you can borrow.
+In a prequalification, a lender usually asks for verbal or written estimates of your income and assets to calculate your debt-to-income ratio (DTI) and down payment savings.

-While a mortgage preapproval also has all of these inputs taken into account, the difference is that income and assets are verified through items like W-2s, tax returns, pay stubs, bank and other financial statements.
+While a mortgage preapproval also has all of these inputs taken into account, the difference is that income and assets are verified through items like W-2s, tax returns, pay stubs, bank and other financial statements, on top of a credit history check.
 This means you and the sellers you’re trying to impress can place a lot more trust in the number on that piece of paper.

 While prequalifications are a good way to come up with a budget and an initial estimate of how much you can afford, in the eyes of sellers and the real estate agents, they don’t mean very much because none of the numbers are verified.
 This can be particularly problematic in markets experiencing low inventory, like much of the U.S.

 Because lenders sometimes use one term when they really mean the other, it’s helpful to have a way of cutting through the confusion.
-Rocket Mortgage® by Quicken Loans®1 has what we refer to as the Power Buying Process.
+Rocket Mortgage has what we refer to as the Power Buying Process.

 What Is A Mortgage Preapproval Letter?